Analyzing Singular Patterns in Discrete Planar Vector Fields via Persistent Path Homology: Extraction of singular patterns from vector fields

+\begin{property} Every smallest square containing a singularity must have an edge $e$ with locally greatest weight, which means the weights of all edges (except $e$) of all squares containing $e$ are less than the weight of $e$. \end{property}

 \begin{property} Suppose $G$ is a grid digraph generated by $X$.
 We compute the one-dimensional persistent path homology of the digraph filtration created by $G$, as defined in Definition \ref{def:PPH}.
 This computation yields a corresponding persistence diagram.
-If the selected region has only one singularity, then after adding the edge with the greatest weight, a new representation of the minimum generator of $H_1(G)$ containing the singularity emerges. \end{property} \begin{proof} Before adding the edge with the greatest weight, according to Theorem \ref{thm:main}, the representation containing the singularity must be either a or a configuration.
-Therefore, the edge with the greatest weight that is added last must be positioned in the middle of this hexagon.
-Regardless of the direction of the added edge, a new representation of the minimum generator of $H_1(G)$ emerges.
-Specifically, it is the smallest square that contains the singularity, taking the shape of a . \end{proof}
+If the selected region has only one singularity, then after adding the edge with the greatest weight, a new representation of the minimum generator of $H_1(G)$ containing the singularity emerges. \end{property}

 In this property, the last square containing the singularity is formed by the edge with the greatest weight.
 Let the weight of this edge be denoted as $a$.
 This edge does not disappear in the digraph filtration, and therefore, it corresponds to a point $(a,+\infty)$ on the persistence diagram $Dgm_1$.
 Consequently, we can identify all the points on $Dgm_1$ that take the form $(a_i,+\infty)$, indicating the points that persist until infinity.
 For each $a_i$ and every edge in $G(X)$ with a weight of $a_i$, we examine the winding number of the adjacent smallest squares associated with this edge.
-The square with index 1 is what we are looking for.
+The square with non-zero index is what we are looking for.

 Once the smallest square containing the singularity has been identified, we can determine the approximate position of the singularity based on the weights of the edges.
 While multiple approaches may be used to obtain the approximate coordinates, all edges evidently have the same weight, and the singularity should be located at the geometric center of the square.
 However, given that edges closer to the singularity possess greater weight, we can estimate the singularity’s position using a weighting method.
 In this study, we utilize the concept of \textit{the weighted center of the square} to approximate the singularity's coordinates, given by: